 I have told you about me; now I would like to learn about you and the work that we might do together.
 I am passionately curious about your life, your strengths, the things that you might like to see change, and the things you want to keep and savor.

 By being curious, I may help you see truths about your life and your work that you might not have seen before.

-By listening to you; REALLY LISTENING to you, I can help you to see who you really are, and to capitalize on your innate strengths.
+By listening to you; REALLY LISTENING to you, I can help you see who you are and capitalize on your innate strengths.